About TRIRIGAFEEDIA Process

 - 6. At the start of each month, I post the top ten TRIRIGAFEEDIA posts of the previous month.
 Not only does this summary encourage new insights, I believe it helps new readers and subscribers to adjust their own expectations of this blog and its community.

 - 7. At any point during this process, I also keep an eye out for any connections or insights I might find.
 For example, if a new article that I’m posting today addresses a similar issue from one or more articles that I posted last year, then I’ll add related links to those old posts.

 Finally, how do I stay obsessed?
 If this entire process can easily consume 10-20 hours per week, on top of my regular work week, almost every week for 17 months, how do I avoid burnout?
 Well, I can’t pretend to say it’s easy.
 On the contrary, it’s a relentless challenge.
 So, if I keep doing this, am I hoping for something?
 Am I waiting for DITA-XML to finally fall?
 Maybe.
 But for now, it doesn’t feel like work.

 [Note: In December 2014, I created the WordPress blog and Twitter account.
+In June 2015, I created the Facebook page.
 In October 2016, I deactivated the Twitter account due to the glaring political censorship which is leading its company to collapse.
+In April 2018, I deactivated the Facebook page for the same reason.
 Gray text denotes this change.]